 In multiple sclerosis (MS), the body attacks myelin, the protective coating of nerves in the brain.
 This leads to various symptoms, such as memory issues, fatigue, lack of concentration, slow processing speed, and mood changes.

-Multiple sclerosis (MS) is an unpredictable and long lasting disease of the central nervous system that disrupts communication between the brain and other parts of the body.
+MS is an unpredictable and long lasting disease of the central nervous system causing a block of nerve messages in the brain and spinal cord.

 Here’s an in-depth look at how MS affects the brain.

 Cognitive dysfunction, also called impaired thinking, is a neurological problem that affects more than half of people with MS, according to a